V. N. Sundaram: Early life

 Born in 1918 in Visalur - a village in Kumbakonam Taluk of Thanjavur district, he was named AlasyaSundaram.

 As a boy he listened to Nadaswaram music during temple festivals and had the ability to repeat the Ragas by voice.

 He joined Nataraja Gana Saba, a boys' stage troupe, as an actor at the age of 12.
-But he had to leave the place within 6 months.
 He was a strict vegetarian.
 But in the troupe Veg and Non-veg food were cooked.
-He could not tolerate this and left the troupe.
+He could not tolerate this and left the troupe within 6 months.

 He then joined the Madurai Bala Vinodha Sangeetha Sabha, another boys' stage drama troupe.
 He was trained by Yadhartham Ponnusamy Pillai and was given Raja part in his 3rd stage play.
 That play, Paduka Pattabhishekam was a hit.
 In order to limit space in the poster, his name was written as V. N. Sundaram.
 Then onwards he was known by that name.

 Actor in films

 His first film was Markandeya released in 1935.
 He was featured in the title role.
 Papanasam Sivan composed the song paraat paraa in the raga Vachaspathi and Sundaram sang that song.
 It was a hit.
 Later M. S. Subbulakshmi sang the song and made it popular.

 Pattinathar (1936) film featured M. M. Dandapani Desikar in the title role.
 Sundaram acted as Pattinathar's son, Marudhavanan.